grafana/loki/docs/sources/get-started/quick-start.md

 {{< figure max-width="75%" src="/media/docs/loki/get-started-flog-v3.png" caption="Getting started sample application" alt="Getting started sample application">}}

+## Interactive Learning Environment

+{{< admonition type="note" >}}
+The Interactive Learning Environment is currently in trial.
+Please provide feedback, report bugs, and raise issues in the [Grafana Killercoda Repository](https://github.com/grafana/killercoda).
+{{< /admonition >}}

+Try out this demo within our interactive learning environment: [Loki Quickstart Sandbox](https://killercoda.com/grafana-labs/course/loki/loki-quickstart)

+- A free Killercoda account is required to verify you are not a bot.
+- Tutorial instructions are located on the left-hand side of the screen.
+Click to move on to the next section.
+- All commands run inside the interactive terminal.
+Grafana can also be accessed via the URL links provided within the sandbox.

 ## Installing Loki and collecting sample logs

 Prerequisites